 NO TIME TO WASTE

-The report looks at the health impact of plastic pollution and rubbish on the world’s poorest people for the first time.
+The link above is a report that looks at the health impact of plastic pollution and rubbish on the world’s poorest people for the first time.

 It found that each year between 400,000 and a million people (at the upper end one person every 30 seconds) are dying in developing countries from illnesses and diseases like diarrhoea, malaria and cancers caused by living near uncollected waste and plastic pollution.